pradeephubgit/questdb.io/docs/guides/out-of-order-commit-lag.md

 to learn more.

 The `cairo.commit.lag` value is applied each time when a commit happens.
-As a result, data older than the lag value will be committed and become visible.
+As a result, data older than the lag value will be committed and becomes visible.

 ## When to change out-of-order commit configuration

-The defaults for the out-of-order algorithm are optimized for real-world usage and should cover most patterns for timestamp arrival.
-The default configuration is as follows:
+The out-of-order algorithm defaults are optimized for real-world usage and covers most timestamp arrival patterns.
+Default configuration:

 ```txt title="Defaults"
 cairo.commit.lag=300000

 cairo.max.uncommitted.rows=500000
 ```

-Users should modify out-of-order parameters if there is a known or expected pattern for:
+Users should modify out-of-order parameters if there is a known or expected pattern for the following:

-1. The length of time by which most records are late
+1. length of time by which most records are late
-2. The frequency of incoming records and the expected throughput
+2. frequency of incoming records and the expected throughput

-For optimal ingestion performance, the number of commits of out-of-order data should be minimized.
-For this reason, if throughput is low and timestamps are expected to be consistently delayed up to 30 seconds, the following configuration settings can be applied
+For optimal ingestion performance, the number of out-of-order data commits should be minimized.
+So, if throughput is low and timestamps are expected to be consistently delayed up to 30 seconds, the following configuration settings can be applied:

 ```txt title="server.conf"
 cairo.commit.lag=30000

 cairo.max.uncommitted.rows=500
 ```

-For high-throughput scenarios, lower commit timer and larger number of uncommitted rows may be more appropriate.
+For high-throughput scenarios, a lower commit timer and a larger number of uncommitted rows may be more appropriate.
 The following settings would assume a throughput of ten thousand records per second with a likely maximum of 1 second lateness for timestamp values: